aws/eks-anywhere/docs/content/en/docs/packages/overview.md

 Please check out [Install EKS Anywhere]({{< relref "../getting-started/install" >}}) to install the `eksctl anywhere` CLI on your machine.

-The create cluster page for each [EKS Anywhere providers]({{< relref "../getting-started/chooseprovider/" >}}) describes how to configure and install curated packages at cluster creation time.
+The create cluster page for each [EKS Anywhere provider]({{< relref "../getting-started/chooseprovider/" >}}) describes how to configure and install curated packages at cluster creation time.

 ### Curated packages artifacts
 There are three types of build artifacts for packages: the container images, the helm charts and the package bundle manifests.
 The container images, helm charts and bundle manifests for all of the packages will be built and stored in EKS Anywhere ECR repository.
 Each package may have multiple versions specified in the packages bundle.
 The bundle will reference the helm chart tag in the ECR repository.
 The helm chart will reference the container images for the package.